A scientific analysis of monocultures, humus degradation, and the systemic consequences for our Earth

 - prevent leaching

-- supply plants more evenly
+- supply plants more consistently

 7. Silicon – a functional but underestimated building block